Department Chairs

 Paul Mustacchia, MD, FACP, MBA

-Department of Medicine
+Medicine

 Paul Mustacchia graduated from SUNY Buffalo School of Medicine.
 He completed his residency and fellowship training at Columbia Presbyterian Medical Center in New York, New York.
 He is a board-certified Internist and Gastroenterologist.
 For the past 9 years, he has served as Chief Physician and Gastroenterology Fellowship Program Director at Nassau University Medical Center.
 He is also a member of the Internal Medicine Residency Leadership Committee Medical and Professional Affairs Committee, and Quality and Professional Affairs Committee at Nassau University Medical Center.
 For the past 5 years, he has served as Associate Chairman of Medicine, and for the past 3 years he has also served as President of the Medical Staff.